How to Solve Colebrook Equation in Excel (3 Simple Ways)

 Method-1: Using Goal Seek Tool to Solve Colebrook Equation

 Let’s start with the most popular method of solving the Colebrook equation in Excel.
 Yes, you’ve guessed it correctly!
 We’ll utilize Excel’s Goal Seek tool to solve the equation.
-So, just follow these steps below.
+So, just follow the steps below.

 📌 Steps: